BIRDSOpenSource/Build-A-Satellite/get-started.en.md

 We are currently in the process of updating much of our training content referencing documents from the BIRDS-X satellite.

 The content on this site is divided into several sections, each of which is focused on building skills in a particular subsystem.
+As the sections are topic-based, each will go through steps for the entire satellite life cycle regarding that subsystem.

    The [Background] page first introduces you to the systems engineering satellite development process and the BIRDS satellite bus itself before moving on to tasks specific to manipulating the BIRDS Bus.

-Afterwards, deeper exploration is encouraged with some application demos, which provide a good sense of what a real BIRDS Bus usage scenario entails.
+Afterwards, deeper exploration is given with templates, tutoirals, and application demos, which provide a good sense of what a real BIRDS Bus development scenario entails.

+What is your role in your satellite project?

 [Project manager]({{site.url}}/pm/guide/){: .btn }
 [Structure]({{site.url}}/structure/guide){: .btn .btn-blue }